 It’s that time again: Payday.

-It’s a day workers celebrate with glee.
-But if you’re like a lot of small businesses, it’s not exactly the highlight of your week.
+It’s a day employees celebrate with glee.
+But if you’re like a lot of small business owners, payday is not exactly the highlight of your week.
 Payroll can mean fire drills, late nights, and spending time away from the things that actually go into running your business.

 Could finding the right payroll software make this routine more manageable?
-You might not be ready for technological advances like self-driving cars or robot master chefs, but here a few reasons you might go over to the software side to handle your payroll.
+You might not be ready for self-driving cars or robot master chefs, but here a few reasons you might go over to the software side to handle your small business payroll.

 From calculating and withholding taxes to helping with end of year filings, good payroll software can help you avoid the most common payroll-related mistakes.
 Payroll software companies usually update their systems to stay on top of changing state and federal requirements.
 They even automate tasks like tax filings and send you alerts when you have deadlines to meet.

 3. The rest of your business needs you.

 Using software to streamline payroll means more focus on actually running your business.
 Wish there were more hours in the day to interact with customers, bond with your employees, figure out marketing, or brainstorm new ideas?
 Payroll software can give you more than a few.

 “My time is everything to me,” said Andrea Talley, owner of GreenLid restaurants in San Francisco.
 Using software for payroll gives her “more time to be in the business—like thinking about our products, and our quality and sourcing—and doing the types of things that I started the business to do.”

 If you’re thinking about making the switch, these are the kinds of features and functionalities good software should give you.
 If you find yourself drooling as you look over this list, chances are you’re a good candidate for switching payroll providers.